1 min read

-- What types of studies does Alcami support?
+2. What types of e&l studies does Alcami support?

-Alcami’s most frequently performed study types are extractables evaluations of packaging components, leachables evaluations of aged drug product, and leachables evaluations of manufacturing surfaces.
-We also have experience with in-use studies for drug product delivery systems, simulation studies, and migration studies with respect to secondary packaging such as labels, inks, and dyes.
+Alcami’s most frequently performed study types are extractables evaluations of packaging components, leachables evaluations of aged drug products, and leachables evaluations of manufacturing surfaces.
+We also have experience with in-use studies for drug product delivery systems, simulation studies, and migration studies with respect to secondary packagings such as labels, inks, and dyes.

 3. When should an extractable and leachable study be performed?